glouppe/info8002-large-scale-data-systems/lecture6.md

 - Protection against invalid transactions is cryptographic, but enforced by consensus.
 - Protection against double-spending is purely by consensus.
 - We are never 100% certain that a transaction is part of the consensus branch. **The guarantee is probabilistic**.
+    - Even with 1% of the total hashing power, Alice would have a hard time cheating on Bob.
+    - The probability of mining six blocks in a row is $0.01^6 = 10^{-12}$.

 ---